ajschumacher/gadsdc/linear_assignment/README.md

  * Build an OLS-fitted linear regression model using available categorical variables.
 Try adding and dropping features and see if they improve the model.
 Try adding interaction effects to improve your model.
 (Note: Be aware of the computational overhead!)

  * Use `location_tree.txt` to add features to your data.
 Does this improve performance?
+(Warning: This might be harder than you think.
+Don't focus on this first.)

  * Use `grep` to add one-word features based on raw text to your data.
 Does this improve performance?